bd2kccd/bd2kccd.github.io/README.md

 ## 4. Adding/Editing Pages

 All the source markdown files are stored in the `/docs_src` folder.
-Just follow the instructions at http://www.mkdocs.org/#adding-pages to add new pages or edit existing content.
+Just follow the [instructions](http://www.mkdocs.org/#adding-pages) to add new pages or edit existing content.

 You'll also need to edit settings in the `mkdocs.yml` file to configure site pages and navigation.